Last Updated on 28 January 2026 by Cycloscope

 There are no campsites.
 Free camping is tolerated (remember #leavenotrace), even if the most intense experience will be lived by staying with the locals for the evening.

-Approach them always with the utmost respect and ask to speak with the Chief of the village.
+Approach them with the utmost respect and ask to speak with the village Chief.
 He will often be happy to accommodate you.
 You could offer him a small tip in exchange for his kindness.

 1. Getting to the route start:

-there are daily flights from Lisbon to Bissau; a two hours ferry from the Bissau port will bring you to the cycling official start in Enxude.
-Schedule subjected to tides, ask to ferry office in Avenida 3 de Agosto.
-Usually, one ferry per day, in the morning, leaves from the port;
+There are daily flights from Lisbon to Bissau; a two-hour ferry from the Bissau port will bring you to the cycling official start in Enxude.
+Schedule is subject to tides; ask at the ferry office on Avenida 3 de Agosto.
+Usually, one ferry per day, in the morning, leaves from the port.

 2. Visas:

-both Guinea and Guinea Bissau require Tourist Visa for almost all non-ECOWAS countries.
+Both Guinea and Guinea-Bissau require a tourist visa for almost all non-ECOWAS countries.
 The exit bureaucracy from Guinea Bissau can be handled at the police station a few kilometres east of Gabu, where the asphalt is abandoned.

 3. When to ride:

 The hottest period runs from February to May.
-Rainy Season occurs from June to mid-October, in particular, the rains are torrential in July and August when it rains almost every day.
+The rainy season runs from June to mid-October; in particular, torrential rains occur in July and August, when it rains almost every day.
 The rains are usually violent thunderstorms of short duration, interspersed with the sun.
-It’s a cooler period but rains can ruin the roads;
+It’s a cooler period, but rain can ruin the roads.

 4. Direction to ride:

-Itinerary has been travelled west/ east.
-No particular constraint if you want to reverse the direction;
+The itinerary has been travelled west/east.
+No particular constraint if you want to reverse the direction.

 5. Mechanicals:

-There aren’t bike shops along the route, except for some sideoftheroad small repairing shops.
-Unluckily they don’t generally have experience or tools necessary (someone said hammer?!).
+There aren’t any bike shops along the route, except for some small, side-of-the-road repair shops.
+Unfortunately, they don’t generally have the experience or the tools necessary (someone said ‘hammer’?!).
 So come prepared.
-Going tubeless is a good option but bring some spare tubes and patches.
+Going tubeless is a good option, but bring some spare tubes and patches.

 6. Health:

 mainly in the wet season (June-October) the risk of contracting malaria is high.
 Evaluate with the doctor the possibility of prophylaxis.
-Careful prevention against bites is the most effective defence weapon.
-Some health centres may be found along the route with basic needs and malaria tests.
-Water purification systems are highly recommended;
+Careful prevention of bites is the most effective defence.
+Some health centres may be found along the route, offering basic services and malaria testing.
+Water purification systems are highly recommended.

 7. Safety:

-at the time of my passage (July ’18), the political situation was stable.
-Inform appropriately about any political/ social developments that could undermine safety and cycle touring insurance coverage: the English government website and the French one are two reliable sources.
-Only dangerous section for the traffic may be in the last 40 km and the city of Conakry.
-Almost 40km long, the inhabitants of the city drive rather aggressively and apparently without following the rules of the road.
-I suggest entering the city early in the morning, to avoid the bulk of traffic and have time to reach your destination, Conakry is huge!
+At the time of my passage (July ’18), the political situation was stable.
+Provide appropriate information about any political/social developments that could undermine safety and cycle touring insurance coverage: the English government website and the French one are reliable sources.
+Only the dangerous section for the traffic may be in the last 40 km and the city of Conakry.
+Almost 40km long, the city’s inhabitants drive rather aggressively and apparently without following the rules of the road.
+I suggest arriving in the city early in the morning to avoid the bulk of traffic and to have time to reach your destination.
+Conakry is huge!

 THINGS TO SEE ALONG THE ROUTE

-• – crossing the river frontier onboard a wooden canoe will make you feel in an ancient time;
+- – crossing the river frontier onboard a wooden canoe will make you feel in ancient times;

-Cycling Guinea Cornaky and Guinea Bissau – Filippo’s Blog
+Cycling Guinea-Bissau and Guinea Bissau – Filippo’s Blog

 The itinerary was covered for the first time as part of a journey through Africa.
-It hasn’t been studied previously, but it has developed in the mind and on paper over the days.
+It hasn’t been studied before, but it has developed in my mind and on paper over the past few days.

-It was also travelled in the middle of the rainy season so some tracks were not passable and I, therefore, had to follow some asphalted roads.
+It was also traveled during the rainy season, so some tracks were impassable, and I therefore had to follow asphalted roads.
 However, the possibilities of keeping the wheels on clay are many, since the asphalted roads can be counted on the fingers of one hand.

-For those who have more time, I suggest a detour to the east of Guinea Conakry, in the direction of the Upper Niger National Park and beyond, to Nzérékoré and the Mount Nimba nature reserve.
+For those who have more time, I suggest a detour east of Guinea-Conakry, in the direction of the Upper Niger National Park and beyond, to Nzérékoré and the Mount Nimba Nature Reserve.

 I’d like to conclude with an extract from my book: “All’orizzonte un toubabou”, Guinee Bissau chapter: